achetronic/keycloak-on-kubernetes/README.md

 > **ATTENTION**
 >
-> All the requirements are already covered by other projects crafted by us:
+> All the requirements are already covered by other projects crafted by us to bootstrap Kubernetes:
 >
 > - [Tooling Stack](https://github.com/prosimcorp/tooling-stack)
 > - [Monitoring Stack](https://github.com/prosimcorp/monitoring-stack)